demystifyfp/demystifyfp/content/fsharp/series/fstweet/posting-new-tweet.md

 In case of any deserialization error, we are returning it as a bad request using the `JSON.badRequest` function that we created earlier.

 Now we have the server side representation of the `PostRequest`.
-The next step is validating the new tweet being posted.
+The next step is validating this new tweet.

 Create a new file *Tweet.fs* in *FsTweet.Web* project and move it above *FsTweet.Web.fs*